archfrog/KioskForge/FAQ.md

 ### Why can't you use KioskForge on Apple?
 I don't have any Apple gear and don't feel like spending a fortune on adding support for a platform that I don't use myself.

-### Will KioskForge invoke 'Raspberry Pi Imager' (RPI) directly?
+### Will KioskForge ever invoke 'Raspberry Pi Imager' (RPI) directly?
 Not likely.

-It could do this by using the `wmi` package for Python (as RPI requires a physical drive to be specified), but this requires the user to install packages before they can use KioskForge.
-And I am much more focused on making a Linux newbie friendly solution than offering all sorts of gimmicks.
-It is important to me, and most users, that they can launch KioskForge simply by double-clicking it without having any technical knowledge of Python, Linux, and kiosks as such.
+It could do this by using the `wmi` package for Python (as RPI requires a physical drive to be specified).
+But I am much more focused on making a Linux newbie friendly solution than offering all sorts of gimmicks.
+It is important to me, and most users, that they can launch KioskForge simply by double-clicking it without having any technical knowledge of Python, Linux, and kiosks as such, so I won't be exploring this path anytime soon.

 Also, I sleep better knowing that people can't accidentally erase important data using KioskForge.